-You will be allocated a hire dibber, if you do not have one, and you may choose your preferred start block time.
+When you register you will be allocated a hire dibber if you do not have one, and you may choose your preferred start block time.
 No payment is required until you turn up for the event.

-We cannot accept entries on the day due to the need to comply with coronavirus distancing guidelines and British Orienteering policy.
+We will accept entries on the day, subject to our need to comply with coronavirus distancing guidelines and British Orienteering policy.

-If you haven't been before, please read the information on our Park-O page so that you know what to do - we will have officials around to help if needed.
+If you haven't been to a Park-O before, please read the information on our Park-O page so that you know what to do - we will have officials around to help if needed.

 Registration and Start Times